iszilagyigit/EfectiveJavaTips/README.md

 // Correct would be  list.remove((Integer)i); or list.remove(Integer.valueOf(i));
 ```
 * Do NOT overload methods to take DIFFERENT functional interfaces in the same argument position.
+* A safe conservative policy is never to export overloading with the same number of parameters.

+Item 53.
+Use varargs judiciously

+> Precede the varargs parameter with any required parameters, and be aware of the performance consequences
+using varargs.